-Though we tried our best in developing this system but as limitations are mere parts of any system so are of our system.
-Some limitations of Attendance portal are: -
+Though we tried our best in developing this system as limitations are mere parts of any system so are our system.
+Some limitations of the Hotel Management System are: -

 - Online payment is not available at this version - Data delete and edit system is not available for all section - User account verification by mobile SMS is not available in this system - Loss of data due to mismanagement.